Fabxx/LCL/README.md

 - macOS: `~/Library/Application Support/RetroArch/system`

-Running a core will generate a folder with the name of the emulator to use.

-then download the emulator you want and drag & drop it in the respective created folder.
+# Usage

+The core does the following:

+- Download the emulator files if it doesn't exist
+- Setup thumbnail folders for boxarts, snaps and title images for the selected system
+- Create a `bios` folder under `retroarch/system/system name`
+- Reboots retroarch to let the user run the core, with BIOS (if supported) or with a game from playlist

 # Core installation